keathley/dotfiles/README.md

-# dotfiles
+# Chris Keathley's Dotfiles

 I :heart: dotfiles.
-You should as well.

 ## About

 Dotfiles are what power your system.
 These are mine.
 They're mostly for OS X since that's what I use.
-Everything is organized by topic which allows each topic to load its own path variables, aliases, and so forth.
+My default shell these days is fish so everything is designed to work around fish functions and completions.
+All of the dotfile management is done with [rcm](https://github.com/thoughtbot/rcm) and packages are managed with homebrew.

+## Whats in it?

+All of the things that I use on a daily basis.
+Most of it is based on the highly opinionated way that I work.
+Most of the fun stuff is in [bin](https://github.com/keathley/dotfiles/tree/master/bin) and [config/fish/functions](https://github.com/keathley/dotfiles/tree/master/config/fish/functions).

+Other highlights include:

+* Defaults for vim, tmux, git, and fish shell.
+* Version management for ruby, node, elixir, and elm (via. asdf)
+* Lots of aliases for common commands.

 ## Install

-Running `./bootstrap.sh` will archive all of the your existing files to `~/old_dotiles` and symlink in the new ones.
-If you need to update your system then you can simply run `./bootstrap.sh` again and it'll install your changes.
+Running `./bootstrap.sh` will install all dependencies and create symlinks to all of the dotfiles.
+If you want to set up your mac with the same defaults that I do you can also run `./set-defaults.sh`.
+If you need to add new dotfiles or symlinks in the future then you can simply run `rcup` in the dotfiles dir.

-## Files
+## Thanks

-There are some specific files and extensions that the install script and initilization will look for:

-* `*.symlink` files will be symlinked into your home directory when the install script runs.
-* `install.sh` will run when the the bootstrap script runs and can be used to install topic specific things.
-* `*.zsh` files will be loaded into the shell when the shell loads.
-* `_path.zsh` will be loaded first and include any path variables that you need.

-# Attributions

-The initial ideas for my repo come from [Holman's fantastic dotfiles repo](https://github.com/holman/dotfiles) and grew from there.
-Check 'em out if you get a chance.
+I originally created my dotfiles based on [Zach Holman's](https://github.com/holman/dotfiles) fantastic dotfile repo.
+Since then things have changed a lot but I owe the original inspiration to him.
+I've pulled in scripts from other folks such as [Gary Bernhardt](https://github.com/garybernhardt/dotfiles) and [Paul Irish](https://github.com/paulirish/dotfiles).